 Most recently, much of her musical work has involved being a mentor to aspiring young musicians, including being guest faculty at the Green Lake Chamber Music Camp and a mentor at the Olympic Music Festival and Musikiwest Summer Festival.

-Ayane is deeply grateful for the mentorship she received from her past teachers, Nobuko Imai, Kirsten Docter, Roberto Diaz, Misha Amory, Michael Tree, and Nathan Cole.
-Outside of music, she loves to perfect her pie-baking skills, create fonts, go camping, and run into the ocean.
+Ayane is deeply grateful for the mentorship she received from her past teachers, Nobuko Imai, Kirsten Docter, Roberto Diaz, Misha Amory, and Michael Tree.
+Outside of music, she loves to perfect her pie baking skills, create fonts, go camping, and run into ocean waves.